hyprwm/hyprland-wiki/content/Hypr Ecosystem/hyprtoolkit/development.md

 ### Absolute Mode

 This happens when the parent of your element is anything but a `ColumnLayout` or a `RowLayout`.
-Children are positioned within their parent, accoding to their position mode.
+Children are positioned within their parent, according to their position mode.
 You can set it with `setPositionMode` and add offsets with `setAbsolutePosition`.

 For example: